opensaucebaus/cpanel-tools/README.md

 ![Full_Ui](https://github.com/user-attachments/assets/98b3a0e2-8cfa-414f-9a5e-ab7ec48a5179)
 ![Partial_Ui](https://github.com/user-attachments/assets/7a1f8527-9b10-429e-8527-8103c821e335)

-🛑 Disclaimer
-These tools are experimental.
-Use at your own risk.
-The author will not be responsible for any data loss, downtime, or other issues arising from use of these scripts.

 **Overview:**

 Migration Tools to generate 4 full cpanel account backups at a time then transfer to your destination host over ftp untill All/Specified account backups are migrated - then run seperate bulk restore script on destination host. (you can increase the limit by editing the script - 4 is just default to avoid overloading the source host - some hosts will flag the script and kill it if you cause too much load on a shared server so rather be safe.